typeworld/typeworld/Python/Lib/typeWorld/README.md

 api.name.en = 'Khatt Al-Shami'
 ```

-This is wrong and will lead to improper text rendering:
+This is wrong and will lead to improper text rendering, even though the text is actually showing the Arabic *language*, but not the Arabic *script*:

 ```python
 api.name.ar = 'Khatt Al-Shami'
 ```